tars/tars/README.md

 TARS provides comfortable architecture for storage tasks and watchers in the project.

-There is TARS-CLI in order to not install all dependencies all the time, when you are installing TARS.
+There is [TARS-CLI](https://github.com/tars/tars-cli) in order to not install all dependencies all the time, when you are installing TARS.
 So, TARS is not a npm-package by itself.
 This decision was decided so that everyone can customize the builder as comfortable as possible for themselves.
 CLI — just simple interface for builder, which includes all dependencies for TARS.
 You must use TARS-CLI for developing from with moment.

 You can install TARS-CLI via NPM.
-More info is here.
+More info in [project's repository](https://github.com/tars/tars-cli).

 ## Basic features